In-Home Assisted Living

 Why Should You Consider In-House Assisted Living?

-It is delivered at home.
+Our Wichita, KS in-home care services are provided at your residence.
 There are such positive feelings that all of us associate with being home.
 When we are not feeling well, most of us ask to go home.
 When we are feeling well, we enjoy the sanctity of our residences and the joy of being with our loved ones.

 Home care keeps families together.
 There is no more important social value.
 It is particularly important in times of illness.

-Home care prevents or postpones institutionalization.
-Few seniors choose to be placed in a nursing home, unless it’s the only place where they can obtain the 24-hour care that they need.
+In-home care in Wichita, KS, prevents or postpones institutionalization.
+Few seniors choose to be placed in a nursing home unless it’s the only place where they can obtain the 24-hour care that they need.

 Home care promotes healing.
 There is abundant evidence that patients heal more quickly at home.